tnear/linux/dd.md

 `dd` - data definition - convert and copy a file

-`dd` is offten used to backup, restore, or destroy disks.
+`dd` is often used to backup, restore, or destroy disks.
 It uses "option=value" syntax instead of "-option value".

 ## Syntax explanation
 - `if`: input file